balllapp/site/versions/index.md

 - Acceleration arrows also vary to match gravity magnitude.

 ### v1.05
-- Settings: Used many planets to vary gravity instead of a seekbar.
+- Settings: Used many planets to vary gravity instead of a slider.
 - Custom gravity still exists.
 - Added easter egg.

 ### v1.04
 - Switched back from TextureView to SurfaceView, because TextureView looks laggy.
-- Use a thread this time because SurfaceView also looks laggy.
+- Used threading this time because SurfaceView also looks laggy.
-- The app looks less laggy.

 ### v1.03
-- The gravity magnitude can be changed in the settings.
+- The gravity magnitude can be changed in the settings page!
-- Made a custom logger, and other speed optimisations.
+- Made a custom logger and other speed optimisations.

 ### v1.02
 - Made the UI work faster by switching from SurfaceView to TextureView.